Glassell School of Art, Museum of Fine Arts Houston

 Structural Engineer Cardno Haynes Whaley

-Doubling the program size of its previous building, the new 80,000sf Glassell School of Art provides classroom, studio, exhibition, and lecture space as part of the 14-acre campus expansion of the Museum of Fine Arts, Houston (MFAH).
-Designed in parallel with the new 164,000sf Nancy and Rich Kinder Building, it is the first of three buildings to be completed in the ambitious $450 million campus expansion.
-The L-shaped Glassell School of Art is constructed from a series of sandblasted, exposed structural precast panels.
-The 178 wall panels vary in size and geometry and are spaced along the perimeters to allow full-height glazed panels to be installed between adjacent precast wall panels.
-Precast hollowcore concrete planks frame the floor systems and span between the system of cast-in-place concrete perimeter beams.
-The underside of the precast planks are left exposed to view within the space.
+The L-shaped Glassell School of Art is constructed from a series of sandblasted, exposed structural precast concrete panels.
+The 178 wall panels vary in size and geometry, and they are arranged along the perimeter with full-height glazed panels in between.
+Exposed precast hollowcore concrete planks span between cast-in-place concrete perimeter beams to form the floor system.
 A series of folded steel plate stairs crisscross the school’s triple-height entry forum, clear spanning between cast-in-place concrete perimeter beams at each floor level.
-The school’s sloped green roof system is supported on the precast concrete planks and includes integrated amphitheater seating and a continuous stairway that allows for public roof access where visitors can take in unobstructed views of the MFAH campus and greater Houston beyond.
+Precast concrete planks support the school’s sloped green roof with integrated amphitheater seating.
+A continuous stairway allows public roof access for unobstructed views of the MFAH campus and greater Houston.